MogensWintherDK/lc-v1-next-web/posts/blocks/empower.md

 **I strongly believe in empowering people**

 I believe in empowering people to solve the problems on their own.
 This helps them grow and enables them to solve the next complex issue on their own.
-People

 **The big picture**